grafana/xk6-disruptor/ROADMAP.md

 1. Add fault injection capabilities for other protocols

    Presently the disruptor only supports fault injection for HTTP protocol.
-However, many microservice applications are moving to using gRPC.
-Additionally, for many use cases, the ability of injecting faults in database connections (e.g. Redis, MySQL) is relevant.
+However, many microservice applications use gRPC.
+Additionally, the ability to inject faults in database connections (e.g., Redis, MySQL) is relevant for many use cases.
    Therefore, we plan to research available multi-protocol proxies and study how they could be incorporated in the architecture of the disruptor agent.

 2. Implement disruption for outgoing requests